-- 2. Scroll down to the "DS Records" section and click Manage. - 3.
-A dialog appears, displaying all current keys.
+- 3. A dialog appears, displaying all current keys.
 Use the far right-hand X button to remove each key. - 4.
 Click Save.

 To be on the safe side, wait a while before actually deleting all signed data from your zone, just in case some validating resolvers have cached information.
 After you are certain that all cached information has expired (usually this means one TTL interval has passed), you may reconfigure your zone.